matteo-dunnhofer/imagenet/tf/README.md

 This evaluates *Top-1* and *Top-k* (you can set *k* inside the script) accuracy and error-rate.
 Inside the script you can also play with the ```K_CROPS``` parameter to see how the accuracy change when the predictions are averaged through different random crops of the images.

 I tested the trained model on the ILSVRC validation set consisting of 50000 images.
 I obtained a *Top-1* accuracy of **57.31%** and a *Top-5* accuracy of **80.31%**, averaging the predictions on 5 random crops.
 With more epochs and some tweaks they can be improved of a few more points.
-I hope to do so in the next weeks.